mailpile/gui-o-matic/PROTOCOL.md

 horizontal dividor.
 Environments not supporting that may use a blank menu item instead, or omit, as deemed appropriate.

-Within these menus, the `item`, `op` and `args` fields have the same meanings and function as they do in the main window actions.
-Configuration writes should take care to avoid collissions when chosing `item` names.
+Within these menus, the `id`, `op` and `args` fields have the same meanings and function as they do in the main window actions.
+Configuration writes should take care to avoid collissions when chosing item IDs.

-An `item` named `status` is special and should receive text updates from the `notify_user` method.
+An menu item with the ID `notification` is special and should receive text updates from the `notify_user` method.

         "indicator": {
-            "initial_status": "startup",  # Should match an icon "menu": [
+            "initial_status": "startup",  # Should match an icon "menu_items": [
                 {
-                    "item": "status",
+                    "id": "notification",
                     "label": "Starting up!",
                     "sensitive": False
                 },{
                     "separator": True
                 },{
-                    "item": "xkcd",
+                    "id": "xkcd",
                     "label": "XKCD is great",
                     "op": "show_url",
                     "args": "https://xkcd.com/"